 MailOptin also provides you with analytics on the performance of your campaigns.

 LeadBank is a backup strategy for MailOptin.
 It allows you to store all your leads and conversions within MailOptin.
 In addition to that, it also allows you to store essential data and activity – all inside MailOptin without having to use an email marketing provider.
+But, in case you want to use email marketing software make sure to check out some reviews and comparisons on our website.
+Like this one: Mailchimp Vs Hubspot Marketing Hub

 List Builder Popup